 Réunion's golden age of trade and development lasted until 1870, with the country flourishing on the trade route between Europe, India and the Far East.
 Competition from Cuba and the European sugar-beet industry, combined with the opening of the Suez Canal (which short-circuited the journey around the Cape of Good Hope), resulted in an economic slump: shipping decreased, the sugar industry declined, and land and capital were further concentrated in the hands of a small French elite.
 Some small planters brightened their prospects by turning to geranium oil.

 After WWI, in which 14,000 Réunionnais served, the sugar industry regained a bit of momentum, but it again suffered badly through the blockade of the island during WWII.

 Réunion Becomes a DOM

 Réunion became a Département Français d'Outre-Mer (DOM; French Overseas Department) in 1946 and has representation in the French parliament.
-Since then there have been feeble independence movements from time to time but, unlike those in France's Pacific territories, these have never amounted to much.
-While the Réunionnais seemed satisfied to remain totally French, general economic and social discontent surfaced in dramatic anti-government riots in St-Denis in 1991.
+Since then there have been independence movements from time to time but, unlike those in France's Pacific colonies, these have never amounted to much.
+While the Réunionnais seemed satisfied to remain under French rule, general economic and social discontent surfaced in dramatic anti-government riots in St-Denis in 1991.

 The turn of the century marked a new era for Réunion; the local authorities managed to sign a few agreements with the French state, which confirmed the launching of subsidised grands chantiers (major infrastructure works), including the expressway called the Route des Tamarins and the Nouvelle Route du Littoral (an expressway between St-Paul and St-Denis).